h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

   - [Machine Bias: There’s software used across the country to predict future criminals.
 And it’s biased against blacks.](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing)
   - [How We Analyzed the COMPAS Recidivism Algorithm](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm)
 - A **Two-Hour Test Drive session**: Test Drive is [H2O.ai's](https://www.h2o.ai) Driverless AI on the AWS Cloud.
 No need to download software.
 Explore all the features and benefits of the H2O Automatic Learning Platform.
-  - Need a **Two-Hour Test Drive** session?Follow the instructions on this quick tutorial to get a Test Drive session started.
+  - Need a **Two-Hour Test Drive** session?
+Follow the instructions on this quick tutorial to get a Test Drive session started.

 **Note: Aquarium’s Driverless AI Test Drive lab has a license key built-in, so you don’t need to request one to use it.
 Each Driverless AI Test Drive instance will be available to you for two hours, after which it will terminate.
 No work will be saved.
-If you need more time to further explore Driverless AI, you can always launch another Test Drive instance or reach out to our sales team via the contact us form.**
+If you need more time to explore Driverless AI further, you can always launch another Test Drive instance or reach out to our sales team via the contact us form.**

 ## Task 1: Create a New Criminal Risk Scorer in Driverless AI